mochi-hpc/mochi-doc/docs/source/argobots/02_xstreams_pools.rst

   - ``ABT_POOL_FIFO``: First-In-First-Out queue (simple, low overhead)
   - ``ABT_POOL_FIFO_WAIT``: FIFO with blocking wait when empty
   - ``ABT_POOL_RANDWS``: Random work-stealing pool (best for load balancing)

+  You will see in a latter tutorial how to create new pool types.
+Margo, for instance, provides two additional pool types (that can be initialized via Margo's API): "prio_wait" and "earliest_first".

 **Pool Access Modes**
   Access modes control thread safety and determine which execution streams can access a pool: